How to Install ImageMagick 7 on Ubuntu/Debian

 Installation of ImageMagick 7 on Ubuntu/Debian

-ImageMagick 7 is available in IMEI Script, Source file, and AppImage for installing it on Ubuntu or Debian-based distributions.
+ImageMagick 7 is available as an IMEI Script, Source file, and AppImage for installing it on Ubuntu or Debian-based distributions.

 1. IMEI Script is the easiest way to install the latest release of ImageMagick on your system using the shell script.
 If you are considering this installation method, then you should note that it takes a long time to remove ImageMagick from your system.